dtinblack/dtinblack.github.io/_posts/2019-08-26-experience-gets-to-point.md

 In 2014 Malala and [Kailash Satyarthi](https://www.nobelprize.org/prizes/peace/2014/satyarthi/facts/) won the [Nobel Peace Prize](https://www.nobelprize.org/prizes/peace/2014/summary/) "for their struggle against the suppression of children and young people and for the right of all children to education."
 Today the [Malala Fund](https://www.malala.org/) continues its campaign to to get more than 130 million girls into schools, and in her childhood home in the [Swat Valley](https://borgenproject.org/education-for-girls-in-pakistan/) her fund is rebuilding the schools that were destroyed by the Taliban.

 Over the years of writing this blog I have learned that when struggling to clarifying a point about a subject sometimes it is better to stand back and let those who know their subject have their voice.
-In this case Malala using her experience and courage to make two clear points about education overcoming terrorism.
+In this case Malala she used her experience and courage to make two indisputable points about education.